 It’s a big job, but Hugh Evans wants to be part of the movement.
-Founder of The Global Poverty Project, Hugh is working out his vision to end extreme poverty within a generation by raising awareness and action on the issue of extreme poverty.
-The expressed goal of the organization is to increase the number and effectiveness of people taking action to end extreme poverty.
+Entrepreneur and founder of The Global Poverty Project, Hugh is working out his vision to end extreme poverty within a generation by raising awareness and action on the issue of extreme poverty.
+The expressed goal of the social organization is to increase the number and effectiveness of people taking action to end extreme poverty.

 Using a 45- minute and/or a 90-minute presentation format called 1.4 Billion Reasons based on leading research, the volunteers talk about extreme poverty and the solutions to ending the problem within a generation.
 Since the project was launched, it has reached more than 100,000 people on three continents via live events with volunteer presenters.
 It’s also mobilized 5,500 people to take action against extreme poverty, and reached 15 million through media coverage in 3 countries.